 I’ve taken a number of these quizzes over the last 15 years.
 No matter what the quiz, I never agreed with the results.
 In fact, I used to take them just to see how bad the advice was.

 My Investment Profile

 When it comes to my retirement savings, I’m a knowledgeable investor with a very long time horizon.
 I want a lot of risk for the potential of a lot of reward, and I don’t care if I lose money for a few years.

 For example, I viewed the 2008 financial crisis as a great buying opportunity.
 I’m in the market for the long haul, so a financial crisis is not when I sell investments.
 Instead it’s a great time to buy stocks that are on sale.

 I used to think my problem with investment tools was that my appetite for risk is too high.
-After all, I invest in things like bitcoin.
-I enjoy risk.
+After all, I enjoy risk.

 Even with a very high tolerance for risk, I found that investment tools would always tell me to allocate 80% of my portfolio to equities and 20% to bonds.
 This is something I would never do.
 I’ve never owned a fixed income product in my life, and I don’t plan to start any time soon.

 This leads me to Prudential Retirement’s online tool.

 When I was researching this blog post a couple of weeks ago, it was going to be completely different.
 The topic was going to be about how diversification was overrated.